FHeilmann/klipper/PD-TODO.md

 24. [X] 24.
 Have M408 detect "Paused" state so that PD can resume (note: Klipper is in "Ready" state)

-25. [ ] 25.
+25. [X] 25.
 Show homing states

 26. [ ] 26.
 Show fan speeds during print (is this part of M408 type 1?)

-27. [ ] 27.
+27. [X] 27.
 Have SD card listing only show .gcode files (add filter)

-28. [ ] 28.
-SD card - add ability to navigate into sub-folders.
-Note: May also affect "start print" command (M32)
+28. [X] 28.
+SD card - view and navigate into sub-directories

+29. [ ] 29.
+SD card - Ability to print from sub-directory (not currently supported by virtual SD card extra)

-29. [ ] 28.
+30. [ ] 30.
 Figure why bed standby temp doesn't update on PD (wrong mapping?)

 Nice to Haves